scverse/scvi-tutorials/README.md

 # Tutorials

-This repository contains the source notebooks for the [tutorials](https://docs.scvi-tools.org/en/stable/tutorials/index.html) on the scvi-tools site, and is included in the [main repository](https://github.com/scverse/scvi-tools) as a submodule.
+This repository contains the source notebooks for the [tutorials](https://docs.scvi-tools.org/en/stable/tutorials/index.html) on the scvi-tools site and is included in the [main repository](https://github.com/scverse/scvi-tools) as a submodule.
 Please refer to the latter for additional resources.

 # Reference